Dot metacharacter and Quantifiers

 # matches character '2', any character and then character '3'

-See m modifier section to know how .
+See the m modifier section to know how the .

-can match newline as well.
-Chapter Character class will discuss how to define your own custom placeholder for limited set of characters.
+metacharacter can match newlines as well.
+The Character class chapter will discuss how to define your own custom placeholder for limited set of characters.

 split method